What Is a Gluten-Free Diet? Plan Tips, Benefits & More

-A gluten-free diet plan has become a popular trend as of recent, and some may even consider it to be a "fad."
-But what is a gluten-free diet and how may you benefit from following one?
+A gluten-free diet plan has become a popular way of eating and some may even consider it to be a fad.
+But what is a gluten-free diet and are there benefits of following it?
+Find out here!

-Wheat pasta, cereals, and bread are obvious sources of gluten, though it can also be in unlikely sources.
+Wheat pastas, cereals, and breads are obvious sources of gluten, though it can also be in unlikely sources.
 Gluten may be hidden in sauces, dressings, and frozen products.
 Cosmetics and supplements may also contain gluten.

 Despite the broad food supply it encompasses, gluten is naturally absent in a wide variety of foods.
-Amongst the many, foods to eat for a healthy gluten-free diet include gluten-free grains, fresh produce, and lean proteins.
+Amongst the many, a complete gluten food list includes gluten-free grains, fresh produce, and lean proteins.

-Including more of these nutrient-dense foods can be beneficial to all, which is discussed in greater detail below.
-But following a gluten-free diet may offer specific benefits to those diagnosed with certain health conditions.
+Incorporating more of these nutrient-dense foods can be beneficial to all.
+But following a gluten-free diet may offer further specific benefits, especially to those managing celiac disease.

-When people with celiac disease ingest gluten, the body presumes it to be "toxic."
-The reaction stimulates a response from the immune system and the gastrointestinal (GI) tract is essentially attacked.
-Gluten-induced attacks can cause diarrhea, bloating, and other uncomfortable digestive issues, along with long-term consequences.
+When people with celiac disease ingest gluten, the body presumes it to be "toxic".
+The reaction stimulates an immune system response and the small intestine is essentially attacked.
+Gluten-induced attacks can cause diarrhea, bloating, and other uncomfortable digestive issues.

 Recurring attacks can damage the villi in the digestive lining or the small fingerlike projections that promote nutrition absorption.
 Eventually, this can result in a number of nutritional deficiencies and conditions, including: